nhjschulz/cfsm/README.md

 #### The Small Mario Process Operation

 Our process operations are also trivial.
-We just print a line that fits to the current Mario personality.
+They just print a line that fits to the current Mario personality.

 In real applications you have to make a decision what to do during